zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 6. [Deployment Rollbacks](#Deployment-Rollbacks)

-## Volumes
+## Storage

-Containers are considered __transient__ and this could lead to a loss of data when it terminates.

-A __volume__ can persist longer than a pod, and can be accessed by multiple pods, using `PersistentVolumeClaims`.
-This allows for state persistency.
-A volume is a directory, possibly pre-populated, made available to containers in a Pod.
+A __volume__ is a directory, possibly pre-populated, made available to containers in a Pod.
 The creation of the directory, the backend storage of the data and the contents depend on the volume type.

-As of `v1.14`, there are 28 different volume types ranging from rbd for Ceph, to NFS, to dynamic volumes from a cloud provider like Google's gcePersistentDisk.
-Each has particular configuration options and dependencies.

 An alpha feature to `v1.9` is the __Container Storage Interface (CSI)__ with the goal of an industry standard interface for container orchestration to allow access to arbitrary storage systems.

 Currently, volume plugins are __in-tree__, meaning they are compiled and built with the core Kubernetes binaries.
 This __out-of-tree__ object will allow storage vendors to develop a single driver and allow the plugin to be containerized.
 This will replace the existing __Flex__ plugin which requires elevated access to the host node, a large security concern.

 Should you want your storage lifetime to be distinct from a Pod, you can use Persistent Volumes.
 These allow for empty or pre-populated volumes to be claimed by a Pod using a Persistent Volume Claim, then outlive the Pod.
-Data inside the volume could then be used by another Pod, or as a means of retrieving data.

 ### Volumes

 ![](https://raw.githubusercontent.com/zillani/img/master/k8s-resources/volumes.jpg)

-A Pod specification can declare one or more volumes and where they are made available.Keeping acquired data or ingesting it into other containers is a common task, typically requiring the use of a Persistent Volume Claim (PVC).
+Keeping acquired data or ingesting it into other containers is a common task, typically requiring the use of a Persistent Volume Claim (PVC).
 The same volume can be made available to multiple containers within a Pod, which can be a method of `container-to-container communication.`
 A volume can be made available to multiple Pods, with each given an access mode to write.
 There is no concurrency checking, which means data corruption is probable, unless outside locking takes place

 A particular access mode is part of a Pod request.
 As a request, the user may be granted more, but not less access, though a direct match is attempted first.
 The cluster groups volumes with the same mode together, then sorts volumes by size, from smallest to largest.
 The claim is checked against each in that access mode group, until a volume of sufficient size matches.

-The three access modes are RWO (ReadWriteOnce), which allows read-write by a single node, ROX (ReadOnlyMany), which allows read-only by multiple nodes, and RWX (ReadWriteMany), which allows read-write by many nodes.
+#### Access Modes

+The three access modes are,
+- __RWO (ReadWriteOnce)__ Allows read-write by a single node
+- __ROX (ReadOnlyMany)__ Allows read-only by multiple nodes
+- __RWX (ReadWriteMany)__ Allows read-write by many nodes

+#### Allocation Process

-When a volume is requested, the local kubelet uses the kubelet_pods.go script to map the raw devices, determine and make the mount point for the container, then create the symbolic link on the host node filesystem to associate the storage to the container.
-The API server makes a request for the storage to the StorageClass plugin, but the specifics of the requests to the backend storage depend on the plugin in use.
+When a volume is requested, the local kubelet uses the `kubelet_pods.go` script to map the raw devices, determine and make the mount point for the container, then create the symbolic link on the host node filesystem to associate the storage to the container.
+The API server makes a request for the storage to the `StorageClass` plugin, but the specifics of the requests to the backend storage depend on the plugin in use.
 If a request for a particular StorageClass was not made, then the only parameters used will be access mode and size.
 The volume could come from any of the storage types available, and there is no configuration to determine which of the available ones will be used.

 ### Volume Types

-There are several types that you can use to define volumes, each with their pros and cons.
-Some are local, and many make use of network-based resources.
+There are several types that you can use to define volumes,

+- __GCEpersistentDisk__ for GCE
+- __awsElasticBlockStore__, for aws EBS disks
-In GCE or AWS, you can use volumes of type GCEpersistentDisk or awsElasticBlockStore, which allows you to mount GCE and EBS disks in your Pods, assuming you have already set up accounts and privileges. emptyDir and hostPath volumes are easy to use.
-As mentioned, emptyDir is an empty directory that gets erased when the Pod dies, but is recreated when the container restarts.
-The hostPath volume mounts a resource from the host node filesystem.
+- __emptyDir__ An empty directory that gets erased when the Pod dies, but is recreated when the container restarts.
+- __hostPath__  Mounts a resource from the host node filesystem.
 The resource could be a directory, file socket, character, or block device.
 These resources must already exist on the host to be used.
-There are two types, DirectoryOrCreate and FileOrCreate, which create the resources on the host, and use them if they don't already exist.
+    - Types of hostPath
+      - __DirectoryOrCreate__
+        If nothing exists at the given path, an empty directory will be created there as needed with permission set to 0755, having the same group and ownership with Kubelet.
+      - __FileOrCreate__
+        If nothing exists at the given path, an empty file will be created there as needed with permission set to 0644, having the same group and ownership with Kubelet.
+- __NFS (Network File System)__ Straightforward choices for multiple readers scenarios
-NFS (Network File System) and iSCSI (Internet Small Computer System Interface) are straightforward choices for multiple readers scenarios. rbd for block storage or CephFS and GlusterFS, if available in your Kubernetes cluster, can be a good choice for multiple writer needs.
+- __iSCSI (Internet Small Computer System Interface)__ Straightforward choices for multiple readers scenarios.
+- __rbd for block storage__ Good choice for multiple writer needs.
+- __CephFS__ Good choice for multiple writer needs.
+- __GlusterFS__ Good choice for multiple writer needs.
+- __persistentVolumeClaim__

-Besides the volume types we just mentioned, there are many other possible, with more being added: azureDisk, azureFile, csi, downwardAPI, fc (fibre channel), flocker, gitRepo, local, projected, portworxVolume, quobyte, scaleIO, secret, storageos, vsphereVolume, persistentVolumeClaim, etc.​
+Besides the volume types we just mentioned, there are many other possible, with more being added: `azureDisk`, `azureFile`, `csi`, `downwardAPI`, `fc (fibre channel)`, `flocker`, `gitRepo`, `local`, `projected`, `portworxVolume`, `quobyte`, `scaleIO`, `secret`, `storageos`, `vsphereVolume` etc.​

 ### Shared Volume Example